Is a Pug the Right Dog for You?

 The American Kennel Club (AKC) conducts dog racing trials each December in Orlando, FL. called the Fast CAT Invitational.
 This is a 100 yard race where dogs run individually chasing a lure.
 The average running speed by Pug’s is almost 16 mph.
 The fastest recorded speed by a Pug was by a dog named Chesapeake Bay’s Miss Buttercup at 21.68 mph!

-study, conducted at the University of Pennsylvania, is a giant study of over 300 dog breeds and 60,000 individual dogs.
+The CBARQ dog temperament research study, conducted at the University of Pennsylvania, is a giant study of over 300 dog breeds and 60,000 individual dogs.
 In this study, the Pug ranks 24 out of 124 breeds for attention seeking behaviors.
 They can get very jealous when their owner gives attention to other dogs/people.

+They can be hyper.
 In the same research above, Pugs ranked very high in excitability.
 They are 28th out of 124 breeds.
 Basically, if the doorbell rings, a friend shows up or something is going on around the house-your Pug will be involved!

 They fart – a lot